onlyjazz/physio-groups/testCases.md

 4. Everyone else can now open the app by double-clicking that shortcut — it’ll always launch in Chrome with `--allow-file-access-from-files`.

 ---
+## Test protocol
+- save batch file

+## Test Results
+### Apponfly Windows:
+- Create on desktop, move to shared folder
+- Associate file with Edge
+- Run batch file and test if it opens with Chrome

+### Clinic Windows:
+- Single file index.html : Chrome: Opens file picker for restore and save to shared folder.
+- Edge: doesn't open file picker for save- Create on desktop, move to shared folder
+- Associate file with Edge
+- Run batch file and test if it opens with Chrome

+## Next steps